 Finally, the fragmentation of the Mauryan empire was, to some extent, a product of its very success.
 During the peace and unity the Mauryan kings had brought ancient India, Aryan culture had spread throughout much of the sub-continent.
 Towns and cities had sprung up – normally as centres of Mauryan administration – in places distant from the old seats of civilization.
 Economic development had come to areas which were previously the abode of forest peoples, of nomads and hunter-gatherers.
 All this had put in place the economic and administrative foundations upon which new, independent states could be built; and, with the firm hand of the early Mauryan kings gone, such states soon appeared.

 In later Indian records, the Mauryan empire appears only as an entry in the long list of kingdoms that made up the vast and complex history of India; no special significance was attached to it.

-No magnificent architecture was left - the towns where the Maurya carried out most of their building work continued to be lived in right up to the present day, and so the Mauryan remains were buried under streets and buildings used by later generations.
+No magnificent architecture was left – the towns where the Maurya carried out most of their building work continued to be lived in right up to the present day, and so Mauryan remains are buried under streets and buildings used by later generations.